 Last week, as I fetched my newspapers from the walkway, blades of sunlight brought hopes of a successful day in that warmth.
 Just a few weeks earlier, I had returned from watching the sun from angles far from home.
 Perhaps that sun symbol, which we assume as truth, awoke a perspective of lif…

-- FBI seeks Gwinnett man wanted for fraud
+- Loganville man wanted for insurance fraud

 - Oliver qualifies for Tokyo Olympics

 - 2 dead in mass shooting at Alabama plant

 - Retired Monroe banking fraud examiner running for Congress

 - Residents ask council for help on big issues